 A provision is recognized for expected warranty claims on products sold during the year based on the Group's past experience on the level of repairs and returns.

-In 2021, additional provision for warranty claims is recognized and is presented under General and Administrative Expenses in the 2021 and 2019 consolidated statements of income (see Note 18).
-There was no additional provision in 2020.
+In 2021, additional provision for warranty claims is recognized and is presented under General and Administrative Expenses in the consolidated statements of income (see Note 18).